What is Siliq and how is it used?

 Important Administration Instructions

-Instruct patients to review the Medication Guide before use (see Medication Guide).
+Instruct patients to review the Medication Guide before use [see PATIENT INFORMATION].
 SILIQ is intended for use under the guidance and supervision of a healthcare professional.
 Patients may self-inject SILIQ when deemed appropriate by a healthcare professional and after proper training in subcutaneous injection technique using the prefilled syringe.

 Do not inject SILIQ into areas where the skin is tender, bruised, red, hard, thick, scaly, or affected by psoriasis.